 Look at the logo

 Is the logo slightly altered, like the Coach fakes having “G”?
 Is the logo spelled incorrectly?
-These are all ways that knockoffs will sometimes be slightly differentiated from the real thing, so they don’t run afoul with copyright infringement.
+These are all ways that knockoffs will sometimes be slightly differentiated from the real thing, so they don’t run afoul of copyright infringement.

 Look at interior labels

 Are they sewn in?
 Are the labels leather like many purses?
 If they are fabric, are they sewn in or glued in?
 A legitimate designer purse will never have a label simply glued in.